FirstEverTech/FirstEverTech/README.md

     </td>
     <td width="70%" style="border: none; vertical-align: top; padding: 0px 0;">
       <strong>shareVR – VR on a smartphone (2015)</strong><br>
-      Created a start‑up called shareVR, a software that allows you to use your smartphone as a screen for virtual reality goggles and play PC games.
+      Created a start‑up called shareVR, software that allows you to use your smartphone as a screen for virtual reality goggles and play PC games.
 I was the first to play titles such as ARMA 3, Alien Isolation, Crysis 2 and Project CARS in VR.
 The software used low‑latency streaming and wide game compatibility – all built alone and funded via Kickstarter.
     </td>
   </tr>
   <!-- First VR Goggles with Built‑in Cooling (2015) -->